pnnl/tesp/install/Linux/Ubuntu_build.rst

 ::

  cd ~/src/ns-3-dev
+ # first build: use the following command for HELICS interface to ns3:
  git clone -b feature/13b https://github.com/GMLC-TDC/helics-ns3 contrib/helics
+ # subsequent builds: use the following 3 commands to update HELICS interface code:
+ # cd contrib/helics
+ # git pull
+ # cd ../..
+ # then configure, build and test ns3 with the HELICS interface
  # --with-helics may not be left blank, so use either $TESP_INSTALL or /usr/local
  # --build-profile=optimized was used for TESP release, but it disables ns3 logging
  # ./waf configure --prefix=$TESP_INSTALL --with-helics=$TESP_INSTALL --build-profile=optimized --disable-werror --enable-examples --enable-tests